complexphoton/MESTI.m/mumps/README.md

 # MUMPS Installation
-MESTI uses the sequential version of MUMPS for the augmented partial factorization (APF) method, and optionally for the factorize-and-solve method.
+MESTI.m uses the sequential version of MUMPS for the augmented partial factorization (APF) method, and optionally for the factorize-and-solve method.
 Here are steps to install MUMPS.

 ## Download MUMPS
 Go to the [MUMPS website](https://mumps-solver.org/index.php?page=dwnld) and fill out the download request form.
 The MUMPS maintainers will email you the download link.